fedepaol/Android-sql-lite-helper/README.md

 SQLite Helper
 =========

+*Describe your data and generate the content provider automagically*

 Still Beta.
 Please report any issues you might have.

 Python 2.x script to automatically generate code sqlite helper file for android AND/OR content provider code.

 You can generate the sqlite helper class in case you do not need a content provider, or the content provider with a companion client class made of static methods.

+Writing a content provider is boring, and it often include writing a lot of boilerplate code.

+Even if there are a couple of fully working orms for android, using a content provider is the suggested and only way to export your data to other apps.
+Moreover, it makes your life easier if you want to take advantage of content observer and / or a loader.

 Data description